Multi-Agency Partnership (MAP) plays a unique role in the refugee claimant serving sector

 We are politically neutral as a partnership and are funded through a mix of government and private grants.

-MAP has one paid member of staff – our Executive Coordinator – and all other offices are held voluntarily by members following an election among the full membership.
+MAP has one paid member of staff – our Community Engagement Director – and all other offices are held voluntarily by members following an election among the full membership.
 We also have an amazing team of volunteers who help with things like note taking and event organization.

 To reach the MAP Coordinator please see the contact page.